-We are delighted to publish our Battle of Jutland Royal Naval Casualty Database.
-Thanks to funding from the AHRC’s Gateways to the First World War Centre for Public Engagement Professor Brad Beaven and Dr Melanie Bassett were able to work in collaboration with partners from the Portsdown University of the Third Age (U3A), the National Museum of the Royal Navy and a number of student volunteers.
+We are delighted to publish our Battle of Jutland Royal Naval Casualty Database and Interactive Map.
+Thanks to funding from the Arts & Humanities Research Council’s Gateways to the First World War Centre for Public Engagement Professor Brad Beaven and Dr Melanie Bassett were able to work in collaboration with partners from the Portsdown University of the Third Age (U3A), the National Museum of the Royal Navy and a number of student volunteers.

 Click here to search the Battle of Jutland Casualty Database